-- In no case shall any portion of any landscape area located more than 65 feet from the right-of-way of a Community Character Corridor or 45 feet from the right-of-way along all other roads be counted toward meeting the requirements of this paragraph.
-All required square footage shall be contiguous and located in an area that is directly adjacent to the right-of-way except as provided for in section 24-96 (e)(1). - (c) "Construction zone" setback for structures. - (1) All structures shall be setback a minimum of 15-feet from the perimeter of the landscape area buffer required in section 24-96 (a).
-For example, if the required landscape area buffer measures 50-feet in width from the right-of-way, then the structure(s) shall be no closer than 65-feet from the right-ofway.
+In no case shall any portion of any landscape area located more than 65 feet from the right-of-way of a community character corridor or 45 feet from the right-of-way along all other roads be counted toward meeting the requirements of this paragraph.
+All required square footage shall be contiguous and located in an area that is directly adjacent to the right-of-way except as provided for in section 24-96 98 (e)(f)(1).

+- (c) Outdoor operations and storage.